FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/bindings/llcpp-bindings.md

 * `fidl::ClientEnd<TicTacToe>`: the client endpoint of the `TicTacToe` protocol;
   it owns a `zx::channel`.
 Client bindings that require exclusive ownership of the channel would consume this type.
-For example, a `fidl::Client<TicTacToe>` may be constructed from a `fidl::ClientEnd<TicTacToe>`, also known as "binding the channel to the message dispatcher".
+For example, a `fidl::WireClient<TicTacToe>` may be constructed from a `fidl::ClientEnd<TicTacToe>`, also known as "binding the channel to the message dispatcher".
 * `fidl::UnownedClientEnd<TicTacToe>`: an unowned value borrowing some client endpoint of the `TicTacToe` protocol.
 Client APIs that do not require exclusive ownership of the channel would take this type.
 An `UnownedClientEnd`